 Awesome content, even better software.
 Just think what our technology could do for you.

-In part one of our Love Languages series, we talked about how Words of Affirmation can make all the difference in the performance reviews process.
-In part two of this five-part series, we’re discussing the love language: Acts of Service and how it applies to employee benefits.
+In part one of our Love Languages series, we talked about how Words of Affirmation can make all the difference in your performance reviews process.
+In part two of this five-part series, we’re going to focus on the love language Acts of Service, and apply this concept to showing workplace motivation through employee benefits.

 How to Apply Acts of Service in the Workplace